 Many campsites will have a small grill gate that’s part of the campfire area set up.
 Others might have common area grills to use.

 Those are great, but you’re also pretty limited.

-Now we use a camping stove.
-I love the thing.
+I use a camping stove on our trips.
+I love mine.
 It took next to no time to get adjusted to how to use it.
 And it’s super compact.

-We have a 2-burner Coleman stove, and I highly recommend it.
+I have a 2-burner Coleman stove, and I highly recommend it.
 You can fit two big pans on it at a time and you have total control over the cooking temperature.
-(My husband can boil water for his morning coffee in no time at all.)

 It’s my secret weapon to camping food deliciousness!